philippkraft/cmf/documentation/tutorial/gettingstarted/CmfTutFirstModel.md

-@page cmfTutFirstModel
+@page cmfTutFirstModel "Let it flow... the first cmf model"

-@tableofcontents

 [next...](@ref cmfTutBoundary)

-# Let it flow... the first cmf model

 In this part, we are going to create a first model.
 To keep things simple, the model will be extremely simple.
 In fact, it would be easier